Guidelines for course guides, course delivery, assessment, and penalties

 Procedures for submission of assessable work

-All written assessment tasks not submitted through Turnitin must be accompanied by an Assignment Cover Sheet.
+Written assessment tasks submitted electronically through Turnitin by one student representative of a team, must be accompanied by an Assignment Cover Sheet completed by all members of that team.

 Procedure for making variations to assessment tasks described

-This should state that assessment tasks may be varied with the documented consent of 70% of students enrolled in the course Course guide - 188.8.131.52, procedures.
+Assessment tasks may be varied with the documented consent of 70% of students enrolled in the course, Course design procedure.

 Penalties for late submission